 Born into a working class family, Petit had a difficult childhood.
 She worked several jobs and had no permanent residence until she was taken in by a benefactor.

-World War One:
+World War I

 When war broke out, Petit volunteered for the Belgian Red Cross.
-Later that year, she assisted her fiancé across the border into the Netherlands after he was wounded and recovered in hiding.
+Later that year, her fiancé was wounded and recovered in hiding; she helped him cross the border into the Netherlands.
 The engagement later ended.

-During her service, she helped other soldiers cross the border and reported on German troop movements.
+During her service, she helped soldiers cross the border and reported on German troop movements.
 She also helped with a resistance newspaper.

-A German posing as a Dutchman betrayed her and Petit was arrested and tried.
-The prosecutor at the trial was the same one who prosecuted Edith Cavell.
-Petit refused to divulge the name of others involved in espionage despite the fact doing so would have spared her life.
+A German posing as a Dutchman betrayed her, and Petit was arrested and tried.
+She refused to divulge the name of others involved in espionage despite the fact doing so would have spared her life.

 After the war, Petit became a symbol of Belgian martyrdom and wartime resistance.
 She was memorialized in both public works and the arts as the nation’s heroine.

 She was given a state funeral, a statue was erected in her honor and a square also was renamed in her honor.